commonism/aiopenapi3/docs/source/use.rst

 After ingesting the description document, the api client object returned can be used to interface the service.
-In case the services requires authentication, use :meth:`aiopenapi3.OpenAPI.authenticate`.
+In case the services requires authentication, use :meth:`aiopenapi3.OpenAPI.authenticate` and refer to :ref:`advanced:Authentication` for details.

 .. code:: python